Centurion774477/Yakima/README.md

 end
 ```

-Fortevom uses toggleCASE by convention; Each word alternates between no caps and all caps.
+Yakima uses toggleCASE by convention; Each word alternates between no caps and all caps.

 If your function takes arguments, those arguments need a type: